nissmar/PoNQ/README.md

 Please follow the instructions provided by [NMC](https://github.com/czq142857/NMC/tree/main/data_preprocessing) to:
 - Download the first chunk of ABC
-- run `simplify_obj.py`
+- Run `simplify_obj.py`
-- compile `SDFGen`
+- Compile `SDFGen`

 After that, run `get_data.py` to obtain SDF grids, sampled points and sample normals for training.

 ### Training
-Run each one of the training phase, and do not forget to rename `model.pt` between each command.
+Run each one of the training phase, and do not forget to rename `model.pt` between each command:

 ```
 cd learning